Olical/snowball/README.md

 ## Prerequisites

- * Create `resources/config.edn`, it's merged with `resources/config.base.edn` so you can set your own Discord token with `{:discord {:token "..."}}`.
+ * Create `config/config.edn`, it's merged with `config.base.edn` so you can set your own Discord token with `{:discord {:token "..."}}`.
  * To enable the synthesised speech cache, set `{:speech {:cache {:bucket "..."}}}` to a valid GCP bucket name in the config file.
- * Create `resources/google.json`, you can create a key file for your service account in your GCP dashboard.
+ * Create `config/google.json`, you can create a key file for your service account in your GCP dashboard.
  * The wake word detection is provided by [Porcupine][] and currently limited to Linux 64 bit.
 It requires some compilation that's run when you execute `make`.

 ## Running